OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - See General controls
 - See controls for development-time protection
+- See controls for broad model poisoning
+- The below control(s), each marked with a # and a short name in capitals

 #### #MORETRAINDATA
 (development-time datascience): More train data: increasing the amount of non-malicious data makes training more robust against poisoned examples - provided that these poisoned examples are small in number.
 One way to do this is through data augmentation - the creation of artificial training set samples that are small variations of existing samples.